embercsi/ember-csi/README.md

 The only role that has been tested at the moment is the default one, where Controller and Node servicer are executed in the same service (`CSI_MODE=all`), and other modes are expected to have issues at the moment.

-## Staring the plugin
+## Starting the plugin

-Once we have installed `cinderlib-csi` and required dependencies (for the backend and for the connection type) we just have to run the `cinderlib-csi` service with a user that can do passwordless sudo.
+Once we have installed `cinderlib-csi` and required dependencies (for the backend and for the connection type) we just have to run the `cinderlib-csi` service with a user that can do passwordless sudo:

 ```
     $ cinderlib-csi